|

 up to 5 Servers to be specified. |

-In the Edit Server List you can defined up to 5 servers to be specified, in the order you want the client to connect to.
 A Server list needs at least two servers defined.
 Each Server entry must have the IP Address (or hostname) of the Server, and the TCP Port.
-A Pool Name is optional, if no Pool Name is defined, the default pool will be accessed.
-When an application opens a COM port that is configured to use multiple servers, NetModem Client first attempts to connect to the first server on the list.
-If that server is either full or unreachable, the client attempts to connect to the next server on the list.
+An IPv6 Address or hostname can be used only if the "Enable IPv6" option is enabed under the Advanced Configuration options.
+A Pool Name is optional, if no Pool Name is defined, the Servers default pool will be accessed.
+When an application opens a COM port configured to use multiple servers, NetModem Client attempts to connect to the first server on the list.
+If that server is either full or unreachable, it attempts to connect to the next server on the list.
 This continues until a server with an available modem is reached, or until all the servers have failed. |

 When using multiple servers, you can fine tune how long NetModem Client waits for each server to respond when the Client requests a COM port from a server.
-By default it waits up to 3 seconds for the server to respond, and if there is no response then it switches to the next server in the list.
+By default it waits up to 2 seconds for the server to respond, and if there is no response then it switches to the next server in the list.
 The settings can be found under the "Advanced" button in the NetModem Client Configuration window.
 The value is in milliseconds (1/1000th of a second), so the default value of 3000 = 3 seconds maximum.
 On a slow Network you might need to increase this value, and on a Network in which Several Failover Servers are defined, you might need to decrease the value in order to speed up the search.

 16. Troubleshooting and Technical Notes